 Many Kaiser Permanente medical offices now offer retinal screenings without an appointment.
 The exam is fast and easy, and you don’t need to have your eyes dilated.

 Medical offices where this service is available include Family Practice at Burien, Kent, Lynnwood, Seattle-Capitol Hill, Silverdale, Seattle-Northgate, Seattle-Rainier, Spokane-Veradale, Tacoma, and Tacoma South.
-The exams are also available in Optometry at our Bellevue, Everett, Federal Way, Olympia, Port Orchard, Puyallup, and Renton medical centers.
+The exams are also available in Optometry at all of our eye care locations except Seattle-Downtown.

 You can also get a screening as part of a complete eye exam from an optometrist or ophthalmologist.
 Your eyes will be dilated for this exam.